 In 2002 Cecil received the Russell Peyton Human Rights Award from the Metropolitan Human Rights Center.
 In 2012 Cecil was was recognized as one of the Queer Heroes NW by the Q Center and the Gay & Lesbian Archives of the Pacific Northwest (GLAPN).

-Dan Gaynor, Associate Minister of Music / Accompanist
+Dan Gaynor, Acting Minister of Music / Accompanist

 A native of Portland, pianist Dan Gaynor studied at Mt.
 Hood Community College and Portland State University with teachers including Randy Porter, Dave Barduhn, Darrell Grant and Glen Moore.
 He played with many musicians including Nancy King, Kelly Joe Phelps, Alan Jones, Glen Moore, Bob Mover, Lawrence Williams, Esperanza Spalding, Rob Scheps, Robert Moore, John Stowell, Ingrid Jensen, Marguerite Jeunemann, David Friesen, Ron Steen, Mel Brown, Artis the Spoon Man, “Sweet Baby” James Benton, Chris Conrade and many others.
 As an accompanist, Dan has performed with performers including poets, painters, clowns, actors and singers of every level.
 He appears on Oasis by David Valdez & Pere Soto, both releases by Barbara Lusch (with Bobby Torres, Reinhardt Melz, Rob Thomas, Essiet Essiet, Scott Steed and other sidemen) and on Saffron Robe by Chopslaughter.
 Most recently, Dan played on the first CD by the Portland Jazz Orchestra, Good Morning, Geek.